In the mountains, your journey sometimes takes you to someplace more beautiful. My failed solo Deo Tibba trek attempt is one such story!

 When I left Jagatsukh to hitchhike and cover the first few miles of my solo Deo Tibba trek without giving my legs a hard time, I happened to meet Bijju – a 28-year-old guy from the local town Jagatsukh who was going in the same direction.

-A 10 minutes conversation with him ended up in an invitation to join him on a rather off-trail adventure.
+A 10-minute conversation with him ended up in an invitation to join him on a rather off-trail adventure.

-Bijju was on a business trip to one of the isolated snow-clad peaks, where he and two of his friends extract a particular kind of herb (Nagchhatri or Trillium Govanianum) and export them into China.
-According to him, they come here every year around the month of July and collect Nagchhatri to make a quick fortune.
-Keeping the story brief, he said I can be a part of their establishment up in a mountain for the next few days before they all come back.
+Bijju was on a business trip to one of the isolated snow-clad peaks, where he and two of his friends extracted a particular kind of herb (Nagchhatri or Trillium Govanianum) and exported it to China.
+According to him, they come here every year around July and collect Nagchhatri to make a quick fortune.
+Keeping the story brief, he said I could be a part of their establishment up in a mountain for the next few days before they all come back.

 “You don’t need to do the Solo Deo Tibba trek.
 From where we are going, you can see Deo Tibba peak one straight line” I remember him claiming.